-- Float Fields – the Float Fields option will automatically appear to the right of the Floating Pattern option when it is checked.
+- Float Fields – The Float Fields option will automatically appear to the right of the Floating Pattern option when it is checked.
 The Float Fields option ensures that the line spacing also floats and is based on the line used to capture the first field.
-This option is checked by default but can also be unchecked if you’d like the field position remain fixed.
+This option is checked by default but can also be unchecked if you would like the field position to remain fixed.

-For more information on Pattern Properties, refer to this article over here.
+For more information on Pattern Properties panel, refer to this article.

 Field Properties Panel¶

 This panel appears when you define a data field within a data region.

 The Field Properties panel allows users to customize the defined fields with the help of the following options: